The Sideboard

 The Sideboard was a magazine published by Wizards of the Coast that covered Magic: The Gathering tournaments and expert play.
-After six years of publication, it ceased its print activities and much of the content from The Sideboard (along with the content from its website) was folded into magicthegathering.com.
+Publication was ceased after six years, and much of the print and online content from The Sideboard was folded into magicthegathering.com.

 Originally titled The Duelist Sideboard, the first issue was a full-color, 32-page issue published in July 1996.
 The cover story was a preview of the upcoming Magic World Championships.
 The next six issues were also full-color, and ran through July 1997.

 The Duelist Sideboard became a tabloid-size newspaper with its next issue (September 1997) and featured Jakub Slemr, who had just won the 1997 Magic World Championship.
-Two issues later (Issue 10) it dropped the "Duelist", becoming just The Sideboard.
+Two issues later (issue 10) it dropped the "Duelist", becoming just The Sideboard.
 It stayed a tabloid through January 2000; the last newspaper-style issue was issue 28, which featured Bob Maher, Jr. after he won at Pro Tour Chicago.

-In March 2000, Issue 29 brought The Sideboard back to a full-color magazine, which was how it stayed through November 2003; the last issue (Issue 49) featured coverage of that year's World Championships and its winner, Daniel Zink.
+In March 2000, issue 29 brought The Sideboard back to a full-color magazine, which was how it stayed through November 2003; the last issue (issue 49) featured coverage of that year's world championships and its winner, Daniel Zink.
 In issue 33, it dropped "The" from its name and became just Sideboard.